United Reformed Church and Brunel Shopping Precinct

-On the left as you continue up West Street is the United Reformed Church (which closed in 2016) now combined with The West Street Church (Methodist Church), the plaque at the top says ‘Congregational Church 1803’.
-The church is of course much older than this; in fact they have a 1000-year lease of the site, which began back in 1736.
+On the left as you continue up West Street is the United Reformed Church (which closed in 2016) now combined with the Methodist Church to form West Street Church.
+Built in 1803 and the plaque at the top says ‘Congregational Church 1803’.
+The foundation of the church is of course much older than this; in fact they have a 1000-year lease of the site, which began back in 1736.

-The precinct is named after Isambaad Kingdom Brunel, who was a famous architect.
+The precinct is named after Isambard Kingdom Brunel, who was a famous engineer.
 This is a bit unusual because he never came to Somerton and he was not even responsible for the railway through Somerton, because that was built long after his death.